stonepros/stone/doc/rados/api/python.rst

 -------------------------------------

 Once you create an I/O context, you can write objects to the cluster.
-If you write to an object that doesn't exist, Ceph creates it.
-If you write to an object that exists, Ceph overwrites it (except when you specify a range, and then it only overwrites the range).
+If you write to an object that doesn't exist, Stone creates it.
+If you write to an object that exists, Stone overwrites it (except when you specify a range, and then it only overwrites the range).
 You may read objects (and object ranges) from the cluster.
 You may also remove objects from the cluster.
 For example: